The Wyoming Child Support Program (CSP) provides services to individuals who apply or are referred for services through the following mechanisms:

 There are no eligibility requirements for child support applicants (e.g. residency or income limitations), and anyone may complete a child support application.
 However, the services provided are limited by state and federal law.
-For instance, the Wyoming CSE Program will not establish an order for a non-custodial parent to pay alimony to a custodial parent, nor will the Wyoming CSE Program establish an order of child custody.
+For instance, the Wyoming CSP shall not establish an order for a non-custodial parent to pay alimony to a custodial parent, nor shall the Wyoming CSP Program establish an order of child custody.

 All applicants for child support enforcement services should read about their rights and responsibilities in the Statement of Understanding and A Guide to the Wyoming Child Support Program (Appendix 6.A) provided at the time of application or immediately after completing the DFS Form 543.

-As discussed in greater detail in 6.1 Introduction, the local District CSE Offices will:
+As discussed in greater detail in 6.1 Introduction, the local District CSP Offices shall:

-- Accept the application the date it is received as long as it is accompanied by the application fee; and
+Accept the application the date it is received; and

-Note: Once an application is received, it will be date stamped in order to monitor adherence to federal timeframes.
+Note: Once an application is received, it shall be date stamped in order to monitor adherence to federal timeframes.

-Unless the application is specifically limited (e.g. locate only requests) both public assistance and non-public assistance applications will receive full services which include:
+Unless the application is specifically limited (e.g. locate only requests) both public assistance and non-public assistance applications shall receive full services which include:

 Services are limited to these areas and do not include: